TakayukiNagamine/FastTrack-Workshop/README.md

 Below is my attempt to visualise vowels of nonnative English speakers from the Asian countries (Asian Englishes speakers).

-# Slightly tedious bit: Structuring folders properly to extract formant frequencies and clip out vowels
+# Extracting vowels

-OK, we have seen that FastTrack is a very powerful tool in automatic formant estimation for a bulk of vowels and then R could also be used to play around with the data.
-Formant estimation requires each audio file to contain vocalic components throughout the duration, which means that we need to clip out every vowel token from the recording.
+OK, we have seen that FastTrack is a very powerful tool in automatic formant estimation for a bulk of vowels and then R could also be used to play around with the FastTrack data.
+However, formant estimation requires each audio file to contain vocalic components throughout the duration, which means that we need to clip out every vowel token from the recording.
 Thankfully, FastTrack is also ready to do this for us.

 If you wish to follow along, the following instructions should work: